knative/eventing/docs/spec/sources.md

 ### duck.Spec

-The `spec` field is expected to have the following minimum shape:
+The `spec` field is MUST have the following minimum shape:

 ```go
 type SourceSpec struct {